'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 She said she felt a connection to everyone there.

-She came with her two mokos for the unveiling so they could experience it, touch the kōhatu (stone), be part of the historic occasion, and see the stars.
+She came with her two mokos (grandchildren) for the unveiling so they could experience it, touch the kōhatu, be part of the historic occasion, and see the stars.

 She said they came up on Monday but did not see as many stars as they did this morning.